s0344/AutoScheduler/README.md

 A program that find the schedule you wants.
 This is a conceptual program where the data are "fake".

-In order to put this program in use, the .csv file and dbsetup.py should be updated.
+In order to put this program in use, the `.csv` file and `dbsetup.py` should be updated.

 ### Set up:
-1. run dbsetup.py to setup database.
+1. run `dbsetup.py` to setup database.
-2. run main.py.
+2. run `main.py`.

 ### Usage:
 1. choose the classes you need or want to take.